Sensory Overload in Neurodivergent Individuals: Ways to Cope

 The Toll of Sensory Overload

-Some common signs sensory overload may be taking a toll on you include:
+Signs that sensory overload may be affecting you include:

 Inattentiveness